mwardak/React-ToDo/README.md

 # React Todo List

-This app was built in React JS
+This app is built in React JS

 <br>
 <p>To check out the app click